Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Horsham Surrounds' median income among taxpayers is $50,505, with an average of $63,239.
-This is slightly below the national average.
-Rest of Vic.'s median is $48,741 and average is $60,693.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Horsham Surrounds would be approximately $56,646 (median) and $70,929 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Horsham Surrounds rank modestly, between the 39th and 51st percentiles.
-The income bracket of $1,500 - 2,999 dominates with 34.0% of residents (1,178 people), similar to metropolitan regions where this cohort represents 30.3%.
+AreaSearch released postcode level ATO data for financial year 2022.
+Horsham Surrounds SA2 had a median income of $50,505 and an average income of $63,239 among taxpayers.
+These figures are just below the national averages.
+Rest of Vic., on the other hand, had a median income of $48,741 and an average income of $60,693.
+Based on Wage Price Index growth since financial year 2022, current estimates for Horsham Surrounds SA2 would be approximately $56,646 (median) and $70,929 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Horsham Surrounds rank modestly, between the 39th and 50th percentiles.
+The income bracket of $1,500 - 2,999 dominates with 34.0% of residents (1,183 people), similar to the metropolitan region where this cohort represents 30.3%.
 Housing costs are manageable with 93.4% retained, but disposable income is below average at the 50th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income